Sumeet72/Sumeet72.github.io/reveal.js-master/examples/markdown.md

 ## Using Escaping Characters: You can escape special Markdown characters using a backslash (\), unordered list

 - The Kashmir\_Valley is one of the top tourist destinations in India.
+The decrease in violence in the state has boosted the state's economy, specifically tourism.
 - Gulmarg, one of India's most popular ski resort destinations, is also home to the world's highest green golf course[^1].